commit-live-students/eda_project/q04_cor/README.md

 # Task 4:

+Just like in previous task for this one too you will need:-
+* Matplotlib which we have already used in Visualization
+* Seaborn which provides a high-level interface for drawing attractive statistical graphics.

 For these you dont need to load the data, we have already done it for you.

+If we are going to use linear regression for modelling, its necessary to remove correlated variables to improve our model.

-* Now plot a correlation plot for the variables and check for collinearity
+You need to plot a Correlation Plot for the variables and check for collinearity.

+**Hint:**

-Hint: use corr() functiom
+use corr() functiom

 #### Parameters: